Colex317/deep_learning_challenge/README.md

 - Reducing the number of epochs in the training regimen.

+**Were you able to achieve the target model performance?**

+No, the optimization was done several times with few improvements; only a slight increase in accuracy was observed.
+It did not reach a predictive accuracy of 75%, the highest score reached was 73%.

 ## Summary

-Summarize the overall results of the deep learning model.
+The deep learning model was optimized through various iterations to achieve a predictive accuracy of more than 75% for the classification problem.
+Several strategies were employed, including adjusting the number of neurons in hidden layers, adding more hidden layers, experimenting with different activation functions, and reducing the number of epochs in the training regimen.
+Despite these efforts, the model performance plateaued, with the highest achieved accuracy reaching only 73%.

 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.